 - Avoid the temptation to wait until the morning to clean up after a party.
 Even small amounts of alcohol left in glasses could be very harmful to children and leftover food could be a choking hazard.

-- Holiday plants, including holly, mistletoe, evergreens and poinsettias can be poisonous.
+- Holiday plants, including holly and mistletoe, can be poisonous.

 - If you suspect your child has swallowed a holiday plant, call the Central Ohio Poison Center at 1-800-222-1222.

 - Place ornaments and tinsel high on the tree out of a child’s reach.
 These can be choking hazards.